menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Indian Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Indian Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Indian Lake is a town of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Indian Lake who work in management occupations (27.43%), sales jobs (13.56%), and office and administrative support (8.32%).

 A relatively large number of people in Indian Lake telecommute to their jobs.
 Overall, about 27.71% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.